Gelidium

-Morphology
+Description and life cycle

 Specimens can reach around 2-40 cm in size.
 Branching is irregular, or occurs in rows on either side of the main stem.
 Gelidium produces tetraspores.
 Many of the algae in this genus are used to make agar.
-Chaetangium is a synonym.
+Agarocolloids are known to be extracted in algae belonging to the orders Gracilariales and Gelidiales with certain applications in the food and cosmetics.
+Gelling properties often differ among species, seasons, seaweed age, and substitutions between sulphate esters, among other compounds.
+Sulphate composition often dictates gel strength, while methyl esters determine gelling and elasticity.